Best UK Universities For Economics in 2025/2026

 4. Opportunities for Further Study and Research: The UK’s reputation for research excellence makes it an ideal destination for those interested in pursuing further study or research in economics.
 Many universities offer postgraduate programmes and research opportunities for students looking to deepen their knowledge, specialise in specific areas, or pursue academic careers.

-Here are the best universities for Economics degrees in the UK entering 2024 using the latest QS World University Rankings
+Here are the best universities for Economics degrees in the UK entering 2026.

 • London School of Economics and Political Science